At Woodlands, we follow the National Curriculum for English.

 Children are given additional opportunities to write creatively from a variety of stimuli through half termly creative writing weeks.
 Children at Woodlands apply what they have learned in English lessons to write across the curriculum and showcase their learning in other subjects.

-In all subjects, children are supported to answer questions in full sentences and to explain and elaborate to show their understanding.
+In all subjects, children are supported to answer questions in full sentences and to develop and discuss ideas to show their understanding.
 Children are given a wide range of opportunities across all areas of the curriculum to make presentations, participate in discussion and debate and share their learning with others.

 To find out more about Reading at Woodlands, please visit our dedicated Reading and Phonics page.